 The Constitution directs or restricts the use of certain revenues.
 Highway fees and excises, including gasoline taxes, are limited in use to highway-related purposes.
 Not less than 50% of the receipts from State income taxes and estate taxes must be returned to the originating political subdivisions and school districts.
-State net lottery profits are allocated to elementary, secondary, vocational and special education program purposes including, as provided for in the constitutional amendment discussed below under State Debt, application to debt service on obligations issued to finance capital facilities for a system of common schools.
+State net lottery profits are allocated to elementary, secondary, vocational and special education program purposes including application to debt service on obligations issued to finance capital facilities for a system of common schools.